DevExpress/testcafe/CONTRIBUTING.md

 1. Search the [list of issues](https://github.com/DevExpress/testcafe/issues) to see if there is an issue for the bug or feature you are going to work on or create a new one.

-2. If you are going to address an existing issue, check the comment thread to make sure that nobody is working on it at the moment.

-3. Leave a comment saying that you are willing to fix this issue, and include details on how you are going to do this.

-4. Core team members may need to discuss the details of the proposed fix with you.
-As soon as you get the green light from them, leave a comment saying that you started your work on this issue.
+2. To address an existing issue, check the comment thread to make sure that nobody is working on it at the moment.
+Leave a comment saying that you are willing to fix this issue, and include details on how you are going to do this.
+Core team members may need to discuss the details of the proposed fix with you.
+After the green light from them, leave a comment saying that you started your work on this issue.

-5. Install [Node.js](https://nodejs.org/en/) on your development machine.
+3. Install [Node.js](https://nodejs.org/en/), [Google Chrome](https://www.google.com/chrome/) and [Firefox](https://www.mozilla.org/en-US/firefox/new/) on your development machine.

-6. Fork TestCafe.
+4. Fork TestCafe.
 Clone the fork to your machine and create a new branch.
 Name this branch with an issue number, for example, `gh852`, `gh853`.

     > To contribute to the docs, follow the [Contribute to Documentation](#contribute-to-documentation) guide.

-7. Install dependencies.
+5. Install dependencies.
 In the root directory of your local copy run:

     ```sh
     npm install